Hashnode/mern-starter/README.md

 `match` takes two parameters, first is an object that contains routes, location and history and second is a callback function which is called when routes have been matched to a location.

-If there's a error in matching we return 500 status code, if no matches are found we return 404 status code.
+If there's an error in matching we return 500 status code, if no matches are found we return 404 status code.
 If a match is found then we need to create a new redux store instance.

 **Note:** A new Redux Store is populated afresh on every request.

 `fetchComponentData` is the key function.
-It takes three params first is a dispatch function of redux store, second is an array of components that should be rendered in current route and third is the route params. `fetchComponentData` collects all the needs (need is an array of actions that are required to be dispatched before rendering the component) of components in the current route.
+It takes three params : first is a dispatch function of redux store, second is an array of components that should be rendered in current route and third is the route params. `fetchComponentData` collects all the needs (need is an array of actions that are required to be dispatched before rendering the component) of components in the current route.
 It returns a promise when all the required actions are dispatched.
 We render the page and send data to client for clinet-side rendering in `window.__INITIAL_STATE__`.

 ###Shared